As the Australian design industry continues to boom, we take a closer look at what this means for the commercial property sector.

 Environmental certification and sustainability credentials are increasingly central considerations for occupants selecting office and other commercial space.
 In Australia, there are currently over 100 offices with a 6-star or above Green Star rating: to remain competitive and attract high quality, long term tenants, it is evident that property professionals need to continue to leverage – and invest in – green design.

 The Australian market for commercial design is booming.
 Now is the time to get in front.
-For more vital information that you need to help you think creatively about property and get ahead of the curve, register for FRONT today.
+For more vital information that you need to help you think creatively about property and get ahead of the curve, register to attend for FRONT today.

 The internet never sleeps!
 Here's the stuff you might have missed